 Fire Behavior Field Reference Guide, PMS 437

-The Guide contains helpful references to the factors from the fire triangle (fuels, weather, and topography), including features that are vital to field-going fire managers.
+The FBFRG contains helpful references to the factors from the fire triangle (fuels, weather, and topography), including features that are vital to field-going fire managers.
 It provides detail about the fire behavior models and tools used to estimate fire ignition, spread/size, fireline intensity, and crown fire potential.
-The reference material contained within the guide will assist with decision support using various tools and methodologies.
+The reference material will assist with decision support using various tools and methodologies.

-The guide will be updated as necessary to reflect the most recent science and technologies for field use to help improve and assist with decision support, fireline safety, and fire behavior interpretation.
-As new and improved safety zone research is obtained and available for distribution, this guide will be updated to house that information.
-YouTube videos will be uploaded periodically to provide additional supporting documentation for information found within this guide and can be viewed at www.youtube.com/user/FireBehaviorSC.
+The guide will be updated twice annually (April and November) as necessary to reflect the most recent science and technologies for field use to help improve and assist with decision support, fireline safety, and fire behavior interpretation.
+As new and improved safety zone research is obtained and available for distribution, the FBFRG will be updated to house that information.
+YouTube videos will be uploaded periodically to provide additional supporting documentation: www.youtube.com/user/FireBehaviorSC.

 The Fire Behavior Field Reference Guide is developed and maintained by the Fire Behavior Subcommittee (FBSC), under the direction of the Fire Environment Committee (FENC), an entity of the National Wildfire Coordinating Group (NWCG).